 But even more than kids stories, I'm a big lover of classic, vintage kids books -- the really great stories that we all heard as kids or may have even been read by our parents & grandparents in their childhood.

 It's these amazing books that should still be read with kids today!

 So many of these stories were written with a message or moral, the illustrations are gorgeous and the text is poetic.
 And kids will adore them!

 In order to help parents & teachers sift though the millions of kids books to find the gems that will be treasured, we've created a set of seasonal lists of classic kids literature that's sure to please!

 15 Vintage Summer Books for Kids

-I love to share some of my childhood favorites with my kids.
-Since we change our books with the seasons, I thought I would make a seasonal list of vintage faves for summertime -- books about oceans, islands, play and relaxing summer days.
+I love to share many of my childhood favorites with our kids.
+And since we change the books on our shelves with the seasons, this list focuses on the vintage faves for summertime -- stories that include oceans, islands, play and relaxing summer days.

 I hope you find a few that bring back fond memories!

 I had a few favorite authors as a child and Robert McCloskey was one of them.
 Time of Wonder is a wonderful read at this time of year.
 The story shares the adventures of a family, especially the two girls, who spend some summer days in Maine.
 Lobsters, sea gulls, sail boats and summer storms are all a part of this delightful book that will bring you back to nature and what it's like to be a child.
 (One item of note -- you should mention that life jackets are important when you ride in a boat -- the story is old enough that they weren't used when it was first in print.)
 Published in 1957.